spotify/gordon/docs/config.rst

     Plugins that the Gordon service needs to load.
 If a plugin is not listed, Gordon will skip it even if there's configuration.

     The strings must match the plugin's config key.
 See the plugin's documentation for config key names.

+.. option:: debug=true|false

+    Whether or not to run the Gordon service in ``debug`` mode.

+    If ``true``, Gordon will continue running even if installed & configured plugins can not be loaded.
+Plugin exceptions will be logged as warnings with tracebacks.

+    If ``false``, Gordon will exit out if it can't load one or more plugins.

 core.logging